Pregnancy and Maternity Discrimination Solicitors

 A survey carried out by the Equality and Human Rights Commission in June 2017 found that 77% of mothers surveyed said that they had had a negative and possibly discriminatory experience during pregnancy, maternity leave or after their return from maternity leave.

-Legal protection against race discrimination applies even if some of the work is to be done outside Great Britain but will not apply if the work is to be done wholly outside Great Britain.
+Legal protection against pregnancy and maternity discrimination applies even if some of the work is to be done outside Great Britain but will not apply if the work is to be done wholly outside Great Britain.
 It applies before, during and after employment.

 What is discrimination because of pregnancy and maternity?

-Discrimination because of pregnancy and maternity occurs where an employer treats a woman unfavourably:
+Discrimination because of pregnancy and maternity occurs where an employer treats you unfavourably:

 - because you are exercising or seeking to exercise, or have exercised or sought to exercise, the right to ordinary or additional maternity leave(i.e. 26 weeks and 52 weeks respectively).

-An employer will be guilty of a criminal offence if it allows an employee to work during compulsory maternity leave.
+An employer will be guilty of a criminal offence if it allows you to work during compulsory maternity leave.

 There is no requirement for a comparator.

-All employers are under a duty to carry out a workplace risk assessment and alter working conditions or hours of work to avoid any significant risk to the health and safety of new or expectant mothers.
+All employers are under a duty to carry out a workplace risk assessment to protect the health and wellbeing of its employees, worker and contractors.
+However, an employer will be required to carry out a specific risk assessment and alter working conditions or hours of work or provide suitable alternative work to avoid any significant risk to the health and safety of new or expectant mothers.
+In some instances, if there is no suitable alternative work, your employer must suspend you on full pay for as long as necessary to avoid the risk.

 What is direct pregnancy and maternity discrimination?